Navigation

 Component actions

-Component actions are available using Run component action.
+Component actions are available using the Run component action.

-Expands all necessary navigation menus to highlight the selected navigation item.
-This action is useful for displaying deeply nested items, as it can highlight any item, no matter how deeply nested.
+Expand sub-navigation: Expands all necessary navigation menus to highlight the selected navigation item.
+This is useful for showing deeply nested items, as it can highlight any item at any level.

 - Item: The navigation item to select.